51Degrees/documentation/src/features/logging.md

 # Configuration

-Idiomatic set up of logging differs a lot between languages, but the basic principals apply to all.
+Idiomatic set up of logging varies greatly between languages, but the basic principals apply to all.
 A logger factory is provided to all @builders so everything has access to logging functionality by creating a logger for its instance.
-Standard log levels are adhered to, so the information logged can be limited to 'warn' etc.
+Standard log levels are adhered to, so the information logged can be limited to 'warn' for example.

 @startsnippets
 @showsnippet{dotnet,C#}